stellar-deprecated/bridge-server/readme_bridge.md

-`destination` | required | Account ID or Stellar address (ex. `bob*stellar.org`) of payment destination account `amount` | required | Amount that destination will receive `memo_type` | optional | Memo type, one of: `id`, `text`, `hash`, `extra` `memo` | optional | Memo value, when `memo_type` is `extra` you can include any info here and it will be included in the pre-image of the transaction's memo hash.
-See the [Stellar Memo Convention](https://github.com/stellar/stellar-protocol/issues/28). `id` it must be uint64, when `hash` it must be 32 bytes hex value.
+`destination` | required | Account ID or Stellar address (ex. `bob*stellar.org`) of payment destination account `amount` | required | Amount that destination will receive `memo_type` | optional | Memo type, one of: `id`, `text`, `hash`, `extra` `memo` | optional | Memo value, `id` it must be uint64, when `hash` it must be 32 bytes hex value.
+`extra_memo` | optional | You can include any info here and it will be included in the pre-image of the transaction's memo hash.
+See the [Stellar Memo Convention](https://github.com/stellar/stellar-protocol/issues/28).
+When set and compliance server is connected, `memo` and `memo_type` values will be ignored.
 `asset_code` | optional | Asset code (XLM when empty) destination will receive `asset_issuer` | optional | Account ID of asset issuer (XLM when empty) destination will receive `send_max` | optional | [path_payment] Maximum amount of send_asset to send